Humboldt Research Award for Frank den Hollander

 vation laws", wherein the challenge is to investigate the effect of non-local properties that arise

-, and on "metastability on random graphs", wherein the challenge
+as a result of conservation laws, and on "metastability on random graphs", wherein the challenge

 is to assess the effect of the degree distribution on the metastable crossover time.
 Lastly Frank intends to pay a few shorter visits to Berlin, Mainz and München in connection with